howtographql/howtographql/content/frontend/angular-apollo/5-authentication.md

 </Instruction>

 The code is pretty straightforward.
 If the user wants to only login, you're calling the `SIGNIN_USER_MUTATION` and pass the provided `email` and `password` as arguments.
-Otherwise you're using the `CREATE_USER_MUTATION` where you also pass the user's `name`.
+Otherwise, you're using the `CREATE_USER_MUTATION` where you also pass the user's `name`.
 After the mutation is performed, you are calling the `authService` that will take care of storing the data and navigating back to the root route.

 <Instruction>